 In this, you proclaim that the variables in your research question are independent of each other.
 You prove this hypothesis via your research experiments.
 After your statistical research investigations, you deduce that there is no link between your variables of question or you can say they are not interrelated at all.

 When your null hypothesis gets declined by research experiments, the alternative hypothesis is formed.
 It is a proclamation that you are predicting a relation between the two variables of your research question.
 Again, it is decided only after your research data statistics are favoring it.

-Research Question: Is the rate of fluoride leak from a compomer and glass-ionomer cement (GIC) the same?
+Research Question: Are the rate of fluoride leak from a compomer and glass-ionomer cement (GIC) the same?

 Hypothesis: If the null hypothesis is true, you will write in your derived hypothesis that both the variables, i.e., compomer and GIC, have the same rate of fluoride leak.
 If false, you will write that both the variables have a different fluoride leaking rate (Azzam & Salah, 2016).